 - a.
-Please complete Sections 1 and 2 and submit these to the Postgraduate Administrator (PGA) directly. - b.
+Please complete Sections 1 and 2 and submit these to the Postgraduate Officer (PGO) directly. - b.
 Fill in your name and your supervisor's name in Section 3, and ask your supervisor to complete this.
-The written report (mentioned in Section 2B) as well as Section 3 should be handed to your supervisor at least a week before the actual deadline of 29 October please communicate the deadline to him/her by when these documents should be handed in with the PGA & follow-up with him/her. - c.
-Completion of the annual report is essential for your continued enrolment.
+The written report (mentioned in Section 2B) as well as Section 3 should be handed to your supervisor at least a week before the actual deadline of 31 October please communicate the deadline to him/her by when these documents should be handed in with the PGO & follow-up with him/her. - c.
+Completion of the annual report is essential for your continued enrolment. - d.
+Always use the latest template from the study guide.